BrenBronze/brenbronze-MC-Project-Issues/README.md

 # brenbronze MC Project Suggestions & Issues
 Repository to request suggestions and report issues with minecraft projects made by brenbronze

+If the project that your requesting suggestions or reporting issues for already has an issues page, please use its issues page.

 Use the issues tab for both issues and suggestions

 Issues and suggestions may take time to be seen